mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 **Developing Social and 21st Century Skills**

+WHAT OVERLAP IS THERE WITH OTHER CHAPTERS?

-In the previous section we looked at knowledge or curriculum based subjects.
-In this section we cover more social or so-called soft skills that game making has the potential to develop in students.
-Game making is inherently project-based making so we can draw on research that outlines the benefits of that approach.
+Games are perfect projects.
+Thus game making suits project-based learning.
+We can draw on research that outlines the benefits of that approach.
 In previous chapter the inclusive possibilities of design and project-focused computing were summarised.
 These include; more learner choice in projects increases motivation, authentic and shareable project outcomes encourage peer feedback and reflection project iterative support and a mastery approach, supporting challenging goals encouraging self regulation and structured guidance for goal setting.

 These potential benefits align closely with a concept Called 21st Century Skills.
 The term 21st Century Skills is used quite flexibly in educational research but there is broad understanding that they cover skills like social skills, self reflection, cultural awareness and a range of technical abilities that allow participation in information society.
 Skill which are suited to be developed via collaborative environment.

-Studies show the potential of making games to create a collaborative classroom community [@baytak_case_2010].
+More tightly focused research on game making and collaboration is needed but the potential to develop such skills is exciting.
+One Study by Baytak focused on the potential of making games to create a collaborative classroom community [@baytak_case_2010].
 Learners are often keen to share their games for others to play and play those of others.
 This motivation can be leveraged to provide detailed feedback.
-More research is needed as may studies focused on observations of collaborative skills in passing rather than the core element.
-For the broader perspective the potential to develop such skills is exciting, however even from a narrow perspective of delivering the computing curriculum, collaboration can be used not as the end goal but a useful educational approach in itself.
-HOW SO?
+ANOTHER EXAMPLE?

 <!-- 21st Century skills and potential benefits.